Xilinx/xoclv2/doc/xrt.rst

 xsabin
 ------

+Each Alveo platform comes with its own xsabin.
+The xsabin is trusted component of the platform.
+For format details refer to :ref:`xsabin/xclbin Container Format`. xsabin contains basic information like UUIDs, platform name and metadata in the form of device tree.
+See :ref:`Device Tree Usage` for details and example.

 xclbin
 ------

+xclbin is compiled by end user using Vitis tool set from Xilinx.
+The xclbin contains sections describing user compiled acceleration engines/kernels, memory subsystems, clocking information etc. It also contains UUIDs, platform name, etc. xclbin uses the same format as xsabin which is described below.

 xsabin/xclbin Container Format
 ------------------------------

 xclbin/xsabin is ELF-like binary container format.
-It is tructured as series of sections.
+It is structured as series of sections.
 There is a file header followed by several section headers which is followed by sections.
 A section header points to an actual section.
 There is an optional signature at the end.
 The format is defined by header file ``xclbin.h``.
 The following figure illustrates a